socrata/datasync/README.md

 6. Select "DataSync-Main-..." for the Launch configuration
 7. Be sure "Extract required libraries into generated JAR" is selected under Library Handeling
 8. Click finish
-9. Finally, you must manually add the socrata_logo.png file to the root directory of the .jar archive